MystenLabs/walrus-docs/docs/walrus-sites/tutorial-publish.md

 and adding the relevant metadata to Sui.
 This directory should have a file called `index.html` in its root, which will be the entry point to the Walrus Site.

-There is a very useful [example-Walrus-sites](https://github.com/MystenLabs/example-walrus-sites) repository that contains multiple kinds of sites that you can use for reference.
+There is a very useful [example-walrus-sites](https://github.com/MystenLabs/example-walrus-sites) repository that contains multiple kinds of sites that you can use for reference.

 For simplicity, we will start by publishing the most frugal of the sites, the `walrus-snake` game.

-First, clone the repository of examples:
+First, clone the repository of the examples:

 ``` sh
 git clone https://github.com/MystenLabs/example-walrus-sites.git && cd walrus-snake/